beksss777xx/attendance-app/README.md

  ## Description:

 What is the purpose of the project:

-*This is an application with which you can create your own class at an educational institution and mark the attendance of students in the class at an educational institution.*
+*Attendly is an application with which you can create your own class at an educational institution and mark the attendance of students in the class at an educational institution.*

 ## Features:
 - Class Management: